-In light of some of the really important questions you answer on this page, I feel a little silly even asking this, but . . .
-I am a working mom and I’m starting to freak out about Christmas.
+I am a working mom and the holidays are stressful.
 Do you have any suggestions for ways to make the holidays special and not too out of control?
-I really want my kids to have a great time, and I’m not very creative, so I’d appreciate any ideas you can give me.
-Oh, by the way, my husband’s work schedule is even worse than mine, so he doesn’t have a lot of time either.
+I want my kids to have a great time, and I’m not very creative, so I’d appreciate any ideas you can give me.
+My husband’s work schedule is even worse than mine, so he doesn’t have a lot of time either.

 Dr. Greene’s Answer: